-Beautiful beaches, delicious restaurants and award-winning wineries make this Lake Michigan beach town a popular destination.
+Beautiful beaches, great restaurants, and award-winning wineries make this Lake Michigan beach town a popular destination.

-In the 1900s South Haven became a resort town and regional tourist draw with its picturesque harbor and beaches as well as entertainment.
-Visitors find historic inns, B&Bs and vacation homes.
+In the 1900s, South Haven became a resort town and regional tourist draw with its picturesque harbor and beaches as well as entertainment.
+Today’s visitors will find historic inns, bed and breakfasts, and vacation homes.

-Cultural attractions include the South Haven Center for the Arts housed in the 1906 neoclassical Carnegie Library; The Michigan Maritime Museum with the tall ship Friends Good Will; and The Michigan Flywheelers Museum, which allows visitors to experience early farm life.
+Cultural attractions include the South Haven Center for the Arts housed in the 1906 neoclassical Carnegie Library; the Michigan Maritime Museum with the top ship Friends Good Will; and the Michigan Flywheelers Museum, which allows visitors to experience early farm life.

-Residents and visitors also enjoy the area’s Centennial Celebration and Blueberry Festival.
-The Kal-Haven Trail is popular with bicyclists and snowmobilers; and the city ice rink during winter months.
+Residents and visitors also enjoy the area’s Centennial Celebration and National Blueberry Festival.
+The Kal-Haven Trail State Park appeals to recreational fiends such as bicyclists, hikers, and snowmobilers, and the city ice rink provides entertainment during winter months.

 No Nearby Public Transportation Found